 Posted in News by Ellen Reeher, MKG Member-at-Large on Apr 20th, 2008

-Posted in News by Kathy Erickson, MKG Librarian on Apr 9th, 2007
+Posted in News by Nancy Darcy, MKG Librarian on Mar 6th, 2008

 Get the most out of your love of knitting!
 Membership benefits include pre-registration for Yarnover, a subscription to our quarterly Cable Gram, organized public service projects and camaraderie with fellow knitters.
 Annual dues are $30.